data-preservation-programs/slingshot/recovery/README.md

 - [Slingshot Repair](https://docs.google.com/document/d/1ZH4URWaNYtlddZwZMyqcSnc3GRsR3zCqnW0RfkkNlr8/edit?usp=sharing)

 ## Restore
+If you're a client participating in the Slingshot Restore Program, this directory has the metadata used to track your deals on chain.
+Please feel free to create pull requests for the following scenarios.

 ### Tracking CIDs being restored

-If you're participating in the Slingshot Restore Program, please create pull requests containing your CIDs in this repository, at the path `recovery/cids/restore/.`
+If you need to update the list of payload CIDs being tracked for your dataset onboarding, PR the list of (each of) your dataset's CIDs in this repository, at the path `recovery/cids/restore/.`

 - CID lists must be `.csv`
-- The file name should match your assigned dataset name, in kebab-case
+- The file name should match your assigned dataset name, in kebab-case (also referred to as the dataset-slug)
+  - check your dataset-slug in the [Client Info spreadsheet](https://docs.google.com/spreadsheets/d/1LWVndxGyegTdz5cPU86UZ5Y9vqN2n-VlK1kC0OeJHC8/edit?usp=sharing) or  [the recovery dataset list](https://github.com/filecoin-project/slingshot/blob/master/recovery/files/dataset-list.json)
 - All CIDs must be **base32 CID v1's** only (i.e., `ba...`)
 - Submit payload CIDs only (not piece CIDs)
 - If you need to add more CIDs, simply create another PR and append to your existing file